Swaminarayan Sampradaya: Caste

 During Swaminarayan's time, the oppressive nature of caste-based customs, like endogamy, dress codes, and commensality, pervaded many aspects of society.
 Religious groups and other institutions often regulated membership based on caste, and Swaminarayan too supported the caste system.
 According to Williams, caste distinctions and inconsistencies between caste theory and practice still exist within the Swaminarayan sampraday.

-Dalits or the former untouchables were banned from Swaminarayan temples from the beginning of the sect.
+Dalits or the former untouchables were banned from Swaminarayan temples from the beginning of certain sects.
 There was however one case a separate temple being built at Chhani near Vadodra for the dalits.
-After the Indian Independence in 1947, in order to be exempted from the Bombay Harijan Temple Entry Act of November 1947, which made it illegal for any temple to bar its doors to the previously outcaste communities, the BAPS went to court to claim that they were not 'Hindus', but members of an entirely different religion.
+After the Indian Independence in 1947, in order to be exempted from the Bombay Harijan Temple Entry Act of November 1947, which made it illegal for any temple to bar its doors to the previously outcaste communities, the Nar Narayan diocese went to court to claim that they were not 'Hindus', but members of an entirely different religion.
 Since the sect was not "Hindu", they argued that the Temple Entry Act did not apply to them.
 The sect did win the case in 1951, which was later overturned by the Indian Supreme court.

 Swaminarayan demanded a vow from his followers that they would not accept food from members of lower castes, and explicated this in the Shikshapatri, in which Swaminarayan states that his followers should follow rules of the caste system when consuming food and water:

 BAPS-member Parikh attributes this statement to "deep-rooted rigidities of age-old varna-stratied society," and speculates that "Possibly, Swaminarayan sought to subtly subvert and thereby undermine the traditional social order instead of negating it outright through such prescriptions."

 BAPS-sadhu Mangalnidhidas acknowledges that Swaminarayan accepted the caste system, which according to Mangalnidhidas may have been "a strategic accommodation to the entrenched traditions of the various elements in Hindu society," but acknowledging that this may have had "unintended negative consequences such as the reinforcement of caste identities."
 Mangalnidhidas states that, in the early years of the Swaminarayan Sampradaya, high-caste Hindus criticized Swaminarayan for his teachings, inclusiveness, and practices that undermined caste-based discrimination, and argues that, overall, Swaminarayan's followers, practices and teachings helped reduce the oppressive nature of caste-based customs prevalent in that era and drew individuals of lower strata towards the Swaminarayan sampraday.